 Recently, I discussed a recent failure of mine that hit home pretty hard.
 You can read

-part one and part two, first, if you’d like, but it’s not necessary.
+part one and , first, if you’d like, but it’s not necessary.
 Today another important event happened that goes well with this impromptu series I’ve started and I want to talk about it.

 Every day contains a new measure of varying successes.
 From the very beginning whether we get up in the morning on time and how many times we hit the snooze button, to whether we make it to work on time because of an accident on the freeway, to if we prepared enough for the meeting with the big cheeses.

 Let’s be honest about something.
 Failure isn’t a thing.

 As someone who’s “failed” many times you and I should very well know by now that sometimes s–t happens.
 That doesn’t make any one thing a failure.

 We define failure as a threshold.
 Beyond X percentage of things going according to plan, we’re succeeding at something.
 Below X, we’re failing.
 This starts early in life with school.
 The archaic grading system we still use today—because if it ain’t broke, don’t fix it, right?…right?…guys?—tells us if we’re 100% correct on whatever menial task we’re completing, we’re performing admirably.
 If we only complete 59%, we’re failures.